chrisimmel/calliope/docs/api.md

 ## `/v1/frames/` parameters

 * `client_id`: string - the ID of the calling client.
 A required string that should uniquely identify the calling device or application.
+* `client_type`: string - the type of the calling client.
+An optional string identifying the _kind_ of calling device or application.
 * `input_image`: string - An input image, encoded in base64, optional (harvested image, for now, common web image formats work, jpg, png, etc.).
 * `input_audio`: string - An audio sample, encoded in base64, optional (harvested sound).
 * `location`: string - The geolocation of the client, optional.